rclone/rclone/docs/content/docs.md

 ### --dump-headers ###

-Dump HTTP headers - may contain sensitive info.
+Dump HTTP headers with `Authorization:` lines removed.
+May still contain sensitive info.
 Can be very verbose.
 Useful for debugging only.

+Use `--dump-auth` if you do want the `Authorization:` headers.

 ### --memprofile=FILE ###